 To see activity by ad headline, switch the Primary Dimension to Ad Content.

-To see where your ads appeared on the Google search results page, add Ad Slot or Ad Slot Position as Secondary Dimensions.
+To see where your ads appeared on the Google search results page, add Ad Slot as a Secondary Dimension.

 Visit the AdWords Help Center to learn more about how to improve your keywords